These Cannabis-Growing Nuns Are Ready to Heal the World

 And in comparison to America’s wider marijuana industry, the Sisters of the Valley are certainly anything but extravagant.
 Since Washington, and Colorado before it, legalized cannabis for recreational use in 2012, the industry has grown at a rapid pace.
 In fact, legal marijuana sales are expected to grow 25% year on year and could exceed $6 billion in 2016.

-The sisters are well placed to tap into this booming marketplace with products aimed at pain management and relief doing especially well in general.
+The sisters are well placed to tap into this booming marketplace with products aimed at potential pain management and relief doing especially well in general.

 Small Steps Toward Real Change